This project is actively being developed.

 dev: "/dev/disk/by-partlabel/linux-from-scratch"

-- name: ensure Linux from Scratch build disk is mounted
+- name: ensure LFS partition is mounted

 ansible.posix.mount: